HealthSage-AI/healthsage-ai-llm/README.md

 ## Licensing

 The code has been made available under the AGPL 3.0 license.
-Contact HealthSage AI (info@healthsage.ai) for commercial licensing options.
+Contact HealthSage AI (hello@healthsage.ai) for commercial licensing options.

 ## Contributing